gdlc/STAT_COMP/POWER.md

 ## Are p-values always correct?

 In the previous examples we simulated data under normal assumptions and when rejecting at `p-value=0.05` the empirical type-I error rate was also 0.05.
-This happens because the assumptions used by `lm` when computing p-values hold; therefore, the reported `p-values` are correct and thus, if you regject at `0.05` type-I error rate will be 0.05.
+This happens because the assumptions used by `lm` when computing p-values hold; therefore, the reported `p-values` are correct and thus, if you reject at `0.05` type-I error rate will be 0.05.
 However, this only happens when the assumption hold.
 When the assuimptions do not hold the `p-values` may be incorrect, meaning that rejecting at alpha=0.05 or alpha=0.01, may yield higher (or smaller, depending on the problem) type-I error than the one specified by alpha.
 We illustrate this in the following examples.

 **Uniformly distributed error terms**